Chronic Pain or Illness

 MS, RN, LPC, LMHC

 Now more than ever is the time to address issues related to health, illness, pain, wellness, and suffering.
-The current Covid-19 pandemic has exacerbated any preexisting physical and mental health concerns; what an opportunity to strengthen our commitment to health for ourselves and our families.
+The Covid-19 pandemic has exacerbated any preexisting physical and mental health concerns; what an opportunity to strengthen our commitment to health for ourselves and our families.
+With a background in nursing and Ayurvedic medicine, let me support you on your journey to health, wellness and ease.

 View Profile